-

 Dorm Room Prayer Session

-Everyday Kyanna Coffee and her boyfriend, William Morland, meet to pray every morning on of their dorm rooms.
+Kyanna Coffee and her boyfriend, William Morland, meet to pray every morning in one of their dorm rooms.
 With music in the background.
 Morland starts a rapid conversation with his head bowed while Kyanna nods and agrees.
 "Yes, God," she says.

 -